Proactive policing to hold perpetrators accountable and support victim-survivors

 What have we achieved so far?

-HROTs are operating in each of the six police regions across NSW.
+HROTs are continuing to operate in each of the six police regions across NSW.
 Each HROT includes a number of police officers and an intelligence analyst.
 HROTS proactively investigate domestic and family violence high-risk offenders using covert and overt investigative skills.

 What is next?